deepslayer/OSRS-VisibilityChecker/README.md

 The script continuously checks the player's visibility and logs the current state.
 It also provides visual feedback on the screen.

+## Usefulness

+This script can help in several ways:
+- **Resource Gathering Bots**: Maintain visibility while gathering resources like mining, fishing, or woodcutting and avoiding obstructions as a human would.
+- **Camera**: Help the bot to adjust and remain visible, mimicking how a human player would react.
+- **Camera Adjustments**: Extend the script to automatically adjust the camera angle to maintain player visibility.

 ## Classes

 ### Main.java